flying-tiger/basics/README.md

 # basics
-Some basic utilities for working in Python
+Some basic utilities for working in Python.
+It's just a colleciton of simple classes and functions that I use regularly, organized into a one-module package that I can easily drop into new projects.

 ## To Do
 1. Add type support for NamedTupleReader.